 The best reason to choose AWS among its competitors is its wide variety of tools and services.
 These services are offered with helpful guides to assist all kinds of cloud users and improve their experience using AWS.

-What Is CI and CD in AWS?
+What Are CI and CD in AWS?

 Continuous integration and continuous deployment/delivery can be the best thought similar to a pipeline of different operations for the code to get to the production-ready phase.

-A new code is offered to the system; it goes through a sequence of steps: source, build, test, staging, and finally, production.
+A new code is offered to the system, it goes through a sequence of steps: source, build, test, staging, and finally, production.
 The code is deemed okay for submission and is published as product-ready once it has passed through all the stages.

-As the code progresses through the procedure set in place, passing all requirements and vetting successfully, the higher is the chance of it getting verified in the later steps.
+As the code progresses through the procedure set in place, passing all requirements and vetting successfully, the higher the chance of it getting verified in the later steps.